shahzad-dev/react-graphql-relay-playground/README.md

 npm start
 ```

-For more info, pleasw check wikis.
+For more info, please check wikis.